Pxie024/BlendedCrudeDistillationProfile/README.md

 * `templates`: The directory which contains some HTML files for the UI.
 * `solution_summary.ipynb`: A summary of the solution I used to solve this project.
 * `solution_summary.pdf`: A pdf version of `solution_summary.ipynb`
+* `TestDataCleaner.py`: Unit test for the module `DataCleaner.py`.
+Includes a couple simple test cases.

 To run this program on your local computer, clone this directory, and run `main.py` using Python.
 It will take a few minutes for the server to get started.
+The web application will run on your localhost.